craflin/CDeploy/README.md

 * `CDEPLOY_NO_OS` - Do not include the operating name in the package name.
 This is usually combined with `CDEPLOY_NO_ARCH` and `CDEPLOY_NO_COMPILER` to create an interface library package or a package that provides some other resources that can be used independently of the operating system.
 Such a package can be deployed with `deploy_package` using the `NO_OS`, `NO_ARCH` and `NO_COMPILER` options.
 * `CDEPLOY_NO_ARCH` - Do not include the package architecture in the package name.
 Such a package can be deployed with `deploy_package` using the `NO_ARCH` option.
 * `CDEPLOY_NO_COMPILER` - Do not include package compiler name and version in the package name.
 Such a package can be deployed with `deploy_package` using the `NO_COMPILER` option.
+* `CDEPLOY_CACHE_DIR` - Store downloaded packages in the given directory.
+The cache directory can also be set using an environment variable with the same name.
+The default value is `~/.cmake/downloadcache`.

 ## Dealing with Diamond Dependency Problems